sakhawat9/WP-Database-CRUD-Operations/README.txt

 == Description ==

-The WP Database CRUD Operations plugin enables you to perform Create, Read, Update, and Delete (CRUD) operations on your WordPress database directly from the admin dashboard.
-Easily manage your data with intuitive forms and streamlined actions, all within the familiar WordPress interface.
+The WP Database CRUD Operations plugin enables you to perform Create, Read, Update, and Delete (CRUD) operations on the WordPress database directly from the admin dashboard.
+Easily manage data with intuitive forms and streamlined actions, all within the familiar WordPress interface.

 == Installation ==